mjpclab/jquery-tab/README.md

 `label-item` and `page-item` pair is a "tab item".

 # Including CSS
 jquery-tab provides default CSS styles if you don't want to make from scratch.
-Make sure CSS class name options and template options are not customized.
+Make sure CSS class name options are not customized.

 ## Importing by module
 ```javascript